emmanuelepp/encrypting-payloads/README.md

 This repository provides multiple methods and examples for encrypting your implants.

+Note:
+This repository was created 100% with educational interest.

 ## XOR Encryption

 ### How to Test the `xor_encrypt` Function